karan-td7/karan-td7/README.md

 ---

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> “Talk is cheap.
+Show me the code.” – Linus Torvalds